 SNAP in Pennsylvania

-- 1.8 million Pennsylvanians receive SNAP benefits – assistance to purchase food when they need it the most.
+- 1.8 million Pennsylvanians receive Supplemental Nutrition Assistance (SNAP) benefits – assistance to purchase food when they need it the most.

 - More than 580,000 households receive SNAP benefits.